ETHLend/Documentation/ETHLendWhitePaper.md

 1. ETHLend DAPP v.
 1.0 on May 2017
 2. White Paper on ETHLend on June 2017
 3. Token Sale Smart Contract Testing on July 2017
-4. Token Sale on August-September 2017
+4. Token Sale on September 2017
 5. Swiss Foundation or Swiss LLC on October 2017
-6. CRE Trading on Exchanges on November 2017
+6. LEND Trading on Exchanges on November 2017
-7. Relocation to Zug, Switzerland on January 2018
+7. Excemption for borrower's fees (LEND) starts from January 2018
-8. New Recruits on the ETHLend Team on February 2018
+8. Profit Sharing for LEND tokens holders starts from January 2018
 9. Opening Proposition Forum for Token Holders on May 2018
 10. Creating and Testing Democracy DAO on November 2018
 11. Voting on Proposition Deployed on May 2019
-12. Vesting for CRE Ends on August-September 2019
+12. Vesting for LEND Ends on September 2019

 <h1>6.
-Token Sale</h1>
+Introducing LEND Token and the Token Sale</h1>

-<p>Providing value and finance.
-To provide a workable Reputation system on ETHLend that holds value, ETHLend is commencing its own native Credit Token (CRE) crowdsale.
-By commencing the token sale, there are more participants on ETHLend that provide additional value for CRE.
-Theoretically, CRE will hold the value on lending market since small amount of additional CRE is minted on successful loans.
-Therefore, the value of CRE is affected by the current value of lending market, the default rate to be precise.</p>
+<p>Raising funds for developing global peer-to-peer lending market.
+ETHLend issues ERC-20 compatible Ethereum-based LEND token for crowdsale.
+The aim for issuing the token sale is to finance the development and management of ETHLend.
+Currently, we are a team that is developing a global scale decentralized lending market.
+To provide a functional lending market to such extent, liquidity is required.
+Our aim is to attract early adopters and investors and reward the contribution with value such as the profit sharing and fee reductions.</p>

 <p>Principles of the tokens sale.
 ETHLend aims to provide a token sale that is democratic, decentralized, secure and fair.
 This also applies to the vesting model and to the future governance on ETHLend.
-To comply with democracy, anyone can buy CRE on Token Sale period.
-The Token Sale shall be provided in a decentralized manner by using an Ethereum-based Smart Contract which would provide more security due to the decentralized nature.
-Moreover, all the token purchases will be gone through manually before distribution to avoid any unwanted behaviour.</p>
+To comply with democracy, anyone can buy LEND on Token Sale period.
+The Token Sale shall be provided in a decentralized manner by using an Ethereum-based Smart Contract, which would provide more security due to the decentralized nature.
+Moreover, all the token purchases will be verified manually before distribution to avoid any misuse.</p>

+<h2>6.1	Profit Sharing</h2>

+<p>Token holders are entitled to profit derived from loan Smart Contract that are deployed on ETHLend.
+The goal of the token sale is to raise funds.
+Token sale contributors are the early adopters and investors of ETLend decentralized lending.
+To compensate the contribution on most crucial stage of the development, ETHLend will share profit with the token holders.
+This means that part of the profit is paid to the token holders address once claimed, on a monthly or quarterly basis.</p>

+<p>Profit from deploying Smart Contract.
+ETHLend derives cash-flow when loan requests are deployed or funded.
+These fees are in place to fund the development of decentralized lending.
+However, since token holders are contributing by token sale, ETHLend is able to share the revenue with the token holders and keep the fees low.</p>

+<p>Value increasing profit share.
+Currently, the fees for deploying a loan request is set to 0.01 ETH, which the borrower pays (unless LEND token is used for collateral).
+Similarly, the lender pays 0.01 ETH for funding the loan.
+ETHLend will distribute flat 5% of these fees to the token holders.
+Moreover, additional 1 to 5% is distributed on top of the flat 5% fee depending on the volume growth in ETLend (compared to previous year’s volume).
+Therefore, ETHLend can distribute as much as 10% as profit share.
+The profit sharing scheme starts on January 2018.
+Here is a demonstration of the profit share:</p>

+1. First year (during 2018) = 5%
+2. 5% + additional 1% when fee revenue is 20% higher than in previous year
+3. 5% + additional 2% when fee revenue is 40% higher than in previous year
+4. 5% + additional 3% when fee revenue is 60% higher than in previous year
+5. 5% + additional 4% when fee revenue is 80% higher than in previous year
+6. 5% + additional 5% when fee revenue is 100% higher than in previous year

+<p>Rewarding token sale contributors.
+The profit sharing model aim to compensate those token holders that participated in the token sale or are early token holders.
+Since decentralized lending is forming it shape and growing, up to 10% could be achieved for few years.
+After the market gets more stable, the profit share might balance itself to 5-6%.
+This gives an edge to the tokens holders that are participating early on.
+Secondary aim for LEND token is to provide a token that has concrete value to hold and cash-flow.
+This makes LEND sought after token.</p>

+<h2>6.2	Excemption on Borrower's Fees</h2>

+<p>Pledging LEND exempts from the borrower’s fees.
+LEND tokens is primarily targeted to our contributors.
+Since most contributors are or will at some point use ETHLend, there are also benefits holding LEND tokens.
+When the borrower uses LEND as a collateral, the borrower is exempted from the loan request fee.
+Using a LEND as a collateral gives the LEND token holders an edge compared to other token holders, which should be soon as an value holding factor for the LEND token.</p>

+<h2>6.3	Token Distribution</h2>

+<p>Total of 1 000 000 000 (one billion) LEND is released for sale.
+Additionally, 300 000 000 LEND is held for development fund to incentivise the development team and to recruit more talent for ETHLend.
+There will be no follow-up sale on LEND.
+The tokens are available for purchase for the period of 30 days from the token sale launch.
+The date for the token sale is to be announced.</p>

+<h2>6.4	Purchase Price</h2>

 <p>Endorsing early purchase.
-The price on CRE is determined in different tiers based on timing and quantity of the purchase.
-We want to endorse token buyers that are amongst the first by reducing the token sale price.
-However, to retain democracy on token sale, the reduced price is restricted to certain amount of tokens.
-This would avoid the situation where few persons would buy within a certain time limit all the available tokens, and on discount.
-Next, we will introduce our preliminary structure on Token Sale.
-The structure is subject to change and final terms and conditions are released early before the Token Sale launch.</p>
+The price on LEND is determined in different tiers based on timing and quantity of the purchase.
+We want to endorse token buyers that are amongst the first by reducing the token sale price for the first purchases.</p>

-<h2>6.1	Token Distribution</h2>

-<p>Small development fund, large circulation.
-Total of 1 000 000 000 (one billion) CRE is released on sale.
-Additionally, 300 000 000 CRE is held for development fund to incentivise the development team and to recruit more talent to ETHLend.
-There will be no follow-up sale on CRE.
-The token are available for purchase for the period of 30 days from the token sale launch.</p>

-<h2>6.2	Purchase Price</h2>

 <p>Multitier token sale.
 The purchase price for CRE is subject to time and quantity.
 ETHLend proposes the following tiers for the token sale:</p>

-1. First 1 000 000 CRE priced at 15 000 CRE per 1 ETH
+1. First 1 000 000 priced at 7 000 LEND per 1 ETH
-2. 1 000 000 CRE to 10 000 000 CRE priced at 12 500 CRE per 1 ETH
+2. 1 000 001 to 10 000 000 LEND priced at 6 000 LEND per 1 ETH
-3. 10 000 000 CRE to 50 000 000 CRE priced at 10 000 CRE per 1 ETH
+3. 10 000 001 to 500 000 000 LEND priced at 5 000 LEND per 1 ETH
-4. 50 000 000 CRE to 100 000 000 CRE priced at  7 500 CRE per 1 ETH
+4. 500 000 001 to 750 000 000 LEND priced at  4 000 LEND per 1 ETH
-5. 100 000 000 CRE to 1 000 000 000 CRE priced at 5 000 CRE per 1 ETH
+5. 750 000 001 to 1 000 000 000 LEND priced at 3 000 LEND per 1 ETH

-<h2>6.3	Burning Tokens</h2>
+<h2>6.5	Burning Tokens</h2>

-<p>All tokens that are not sold during the token sale, shall be burned.
+<p>All tokens that are not sold during the token sale are burned.
 This means that these tokens cannot be used and the total supply of the tokens is reduced and the value of sold tokens increases.
 The maximum amount of tokens for sale is one billion.
-This limit cannot be exceeded.</p>
+This limit cannot be exceeded and there will be no minting or a follow up sale for LEND.</p>

-<h2>6.4	Vesting</h2>
+<h2>6.6	Vesting</h2>

-<p>Ensuring continuation.
+<p>Ensuring commitment.
 All tokens distributed to the core team are subject to vesting.
 Vesting model ensures more value and security for the token contributors.
-Vesting provides more loyalty form the core team towards the project and ensures that CRE is not subject to market manipulation and provides stable market development for the CRE token.</p>
+Vesting provides more loyalty from the core team towards the project and ensures that LEND is not subject to market manipulation and provides stable market development for the LEND token.
+Eventually vesting is a way for the ETHLend team to show the commitment and loyalty for the ETHLend project.</p>

 <p>ETHLend introduces the following Vesting model for the core team:</p>

-1. 80% of CRE is locked once Token Sale distribution has ended
+1. 80% of LEND is locked once Token Sale distribution has ended
-2. 60% of CRE is locked after 6 months from Token Sale distribution
+2. 60% of LEND is locked after 6 months from Token Sale distribution
-3. 40% of CRE is locked after 12 months from Token Sale distribution
+3. 40% of LEND is locked after 12 months from Token Sale distribution
-4. 20% of CRE is locked after 18 months from Token Sale distribution
+4. 20% of LEND is locked after 18 months from Token Sale distribution
-5. 0% of CRE is locked after 24 months from Token Sale distribution
+5. 0% of LEND is locked after 24 months from Token Sale distribution

 <p>The vesting model is active for 24 months in total.
-All tokens that are distributed to new team members from the development fund after the CRE token sale follows the vesting model on a pro-rata basis (will join the vesting model from the next mark).</p>
+All tokens that are distributed to new team members from the development fund after the LEND token sale follows the vesting model on a pro-rata basis (will join the vesting model from the next mark).</p>

-<h2>6.5	Minting</h2>

-<p>Value minting.
-ETHLend will not mine any CRE to finance or to enlarge the total supply of CRE.
-Instead, the only time when new CRE is produced is the repayments of the loans on ETHLend.
-The repayment of the loans indicates the value of the lending market.
-Therefore, any new CRE that is minted will actually provide more value for the CRE.
-Each loan repayment that equals to 1 ETH would produce 10 CRE to the borrower and 10 CRE to the lender.
-Rewarding the borrower and the lender would incentivise lending on ETHLend.</p>

-<h2>6.6	Security</h2>
+<h2>6.7	Security</h2>

 <p>Security on focus.
-CRE token sale is performed on decentralized Ethereum Smart Contract.
-The token sale contract shall be tested on Kovan testnet and the Ethereum mainnet.
+LEND token sale is performed on decentralized Ethereum Smart Contract.
+The token sale contract shall be tested on Kovan testnet and performed on Ethereum mainnet.
 There will be a manual due diligence of each token sale transaction that has taken place to make sure there is no misuse of the token sale.</p>

 <p>Storing the funds.
 All raised funds are stored in divided multi-signature Ethereum wallets.
 Therefore, the access to funds would require multiple people to sign.
 Diversification of wallets provides extra-safety in case private key would be compromised.
 A spending account with less than 5% of the funds can be held on a single-signature account.</p>

 <h2>6.7	Funds Allocation</h2>

-<p>Most of the funds are allocated to further development of the DAPP.
+<p>Most of the funds are allocated to further development of the DAPP, either on core development or on user experience development.
 ETHLend provides the following funds allocation based on needs for application that ETHLend is developing:</p>

 *	35% on core development
 *	20% on user experience development